What Is High Blood Pressure?

-If your child has high blood pressure and gets any of these symptoms, get medical care right away.
+If you have high blood pressure and any of these symptoms, get medical care right away.

 How Is Blood Pressure Measured?

-Health care providers measure blood pressure with a cuff that wraps around the upper arm or the leg in babies.
+Health care providers measure blood pressure with a cuff that wraps around the upper arm.
 When the cuff inflates, it squeezes a large artery, stopping the blood flow for a moment.
 Blood pressure is measured as air is slowly let out of the cuff, which lets blood flow through the artery again.